Yuta Watanabe: Senior

-As a senior, Watanabe was George Washington's leading scorer with 16.3 points per game and the second-leading rebounder with 6.1 rebounds per game while also leading the team in blocks with 54.
+As a senior, Watanabe was George Washington's leading scorer at 16.3 points per game and second-leading rebounder with 6.1 per game, while also leading the team in blocks with 54.
 He was named the Atlantic 10 Defensive Player of the Year, becoming the first Colonial to win the award.
-Watanabe also earned the Atlantic 10 All-Conference Third Team and Atlantic 10 All-Defensive Team honors.
+Watanabe also made the Atlantic 10 All-Conference's Third Team and Atlantic 10 All-Defensive Team.
 He also received George Washington's Patricio Garino Defensive Award and Mike Brown MVP Award, both awards named after the former basketball alumni.

-At the conclusion of Watanabe's career at George Washington, he ranked near the top of a number of key categories in the school's history, including second in blocked shots (with 147), second in games played (with 134) and fifteenth in scoring (with 1,460).
+At the conclusion of Watanabe's college career, he ranked near the top of key categories in GWU history including second in blocked shots (147), second in games played (134) and 15th in scoring (1,460).